With island conservation success mounting, attention turns the future.

 - Conservation and stewardship planning to ensure we can protect the islands’ natural features and ecological diversity over time

 - Planning, creation and management of recreational use (such as trails, campsites, access points for kayaks/canoes) to ensure the ecological integrity of the islands is sustained

 - Regular monitoring of the islands

-- Recruitment, training and management of a network of Property Guardians: volunteers who help care for and steward the islands
+- Recruitment, training and management of a network of Property Guardians - volunteers who help care for and steward the islands

 - Island clean ups

 - Removal of invasive vegetation and restoration of native habitats, where necessary